 How to Collect Flower Seeds

 Always harvest seeds from your best performing plants.
-When you’re ready for seed harvesting, you’ll need to know the best method on how to collect flower seeds.
-Use clean and sharp garden scissors to cut the pods or seed heads from the plant and place them into a paper collection bag.
+When you’re ready for seed harvesting, you’ll need to know the best method of how to collect flower seeds.
+Use clean and sharp garden scissors to cut the pods or seed heads from the plant and place them in a paper collection bag.

 Label all of your bags so that you do not forget which seeds are which.
 It is important to use only paper bags, as seeds can spoil in plastic.
 Once you have collected your seeds, you can spread them out on a screen or a piece of newspaper and dry them at room temperature for a week.

 How to Store Flower Seeds